nuejs/nue/packages/nuejs.org/blog/introducing-hyper/index.md

 Yes, "Hyper" a Rust HTTP library, an Electron terminal emulator, and now a HTML-based language syntax.
 Each serving a unique purpose in different contexts.

 ### Can I contribute?
 Yes.
 Especially ideas that don't interfere with the core architecture.
-If you have deep CSS expertise, especially those with experience in standards-first approaches, I'd particularly love to connect with you!
+If you have deep CSS expertise, I'd particularly love to connect with you.

 ### Can I give feedback?